 - Building on steps one and two, identify gaps in education and training resources.

 - Identify copyright licenses and delivery modes for existing resources.

-- Provide a full report with recommendations for mental health and wellness education and training resources for B.C. post-secondary students.
+- Provide a full report with recommendations for education and training resources for B.C. post-secondary staff and faculty to support student mental health and wellness.
 The full report should include an executive summary, clear justification for the recommendations in phase one, and appendices with references, data tables listing all resources evaluated, and other relevant details outlined in this call for proposals.